ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 * Direct trainee teachers towards existing skills certifications NCCE (“Computer Science Accelerator Programme”).
     * By doing this trainee teachers accrue bursaries to take to their first employing school.
 This manifests externally visible and verifiable progress.

-In a conversation with Tig Williams (Teacher Educator at Southampton University and Lead for the NCCE Accelerator program) in December 2021, the government funding for the NCCE is due to expire in the summer of 2022.
+In a conversation with Tig Williams (Teacher Educator at Southampton University and Lead for the NCCE Accelerator program) in December 2021, the government £80 million funding for the NCCE is due to expire in the summer of 2022 (Sentance 2019).
 It will be interesting to see if the bursary support continues.

 #### Next steps